 Holly + Abraham’s Fairmont Banff Springs Wedding

 You guys.
 I can’t even!!
+I love being a Banff wedding photographer!
 Holly and Abraham were such a fun, relaxed and gracious couple and their wedding at the Fairmont Banff Springs was nothing short of spectacular.
 Their friends, family and loved ones were so amazing as well.
 You can really feel the love and support these two have, and I lost count of the number of times during the day people were asking me how I was doing or if there was anything I needed!
 Everyone was so kind and welcoming.
 They all sure know how to party too, holy smokes!
-My favorite part of the dance was all of the Disney songs (I mean you all know I’m completely obsessed with Disney and cry during the commercials for Disneyworld!)
+My favourite part of the dance was all of the Disney songs (I mean you all know I’m completely obsessed with Disney and cry during the commercials for Disneyworld!)
 It was so amazing that they included something that they both love into their party.
 I feel so lucky to have been a part of their day, and I hope you enjoy all of the amazing photos and details from Holly + Abraham below.
 Please feel free to leave them some love at the bottom of the post!

 How did you meet?: